----

 * mkdir /work/pi

-* Downloaded the Raspbian Wheezy image from the link at http://www.raspberrypi.org/downloads. to /work/pi
+* Downloaded the Raspbian Wheezy image from the link at http://www.raspberrypi.org/

 * Extracted iso image from .zip file